-In February 2000, Patrick Byrne claimed that he has a photographic memory.
-According to Fortune Magazine:
+In February 2000, Patrick Byrne boasted that he possessed a photographic memory.
+Fortune Magazine reported:

 He has a nearly photographic memory, which he is fond of demonstrating with what he calls his memory trick: If he studies a deck of cards for a couple of minutes, he can recite them back, one by one, in either direction.
 He can even recite the same list again six months later.
 [Emphasis added.]

-Seven years later, in December 2007, Byrne had appeared on Utah Now and showed off his photographic memory.
-He asked interviewer Doug Fabrizio, “What is your birthday?”
-Fabrizio replied, “July 18.”
+Seven years later, in December 2007, Byrne appeared on Utah Now and displayed his photographic memory.
+He asked the interviewer Doug Fabrizio, “What is your birthday?”
+Fabrizio answered, “July 18.”
 Within seconds, Byrne correctly told Fabrizio the exact day of the week he was born on: Saturday.
 Byrne further bragged, “When I was seven, I could memorize cards.”
 [See transcript.]

-Despite his claim to a photographic memory, Byrne told several media outlets that Overstock.com was profitable when it was actually losing money.
+Despite his alleged photographic memory, Byrne told several media outlets that Overstock.com was profitable when it was actually losing money.

 On December 11, 2001, Overstock.com CEO Patrick Byrne appeared on Fox News and claimed, “We’re profitable.”
 Brenda Buttner asked, “Your real honest-to-goodness profit, not pro forma?”
 Patrick Byrne responded, “None of that stuff.”